Iraq: Prime minister unhurt after assassination attempt by drone | DW | 07.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The residence of Iraqi Prime Minister Mustafa al-Kadhimi was hit in an apparent drone attack, Iraqi officials said.
-The military have described the strike as an assassination attempt.
+The military has described the strike as an assassination attempt.

-The military described the rocket attack as a "failed assassination attempt" on Prime Minister Mustafa al-Kadhimi

-Explosions hit the the home of Iraq's Prime Minister Mustafa al-Kadhimi, several news agencies reported on Sunday, citing Iraqi officials.
+Explosions have hit the home of Iraqi Prime Minister Mustafa al-Kadhimi, several news agencies reported on Sunday, citing Iraqi officials.

-The prime minister is believed to be "in good health" and was unharmed in the strike, the military and government said, describing the drone attack as an assassination attempt.
+The prime minister is "in good health" and was unharmed in the strike, the military and government said, describing the drone attack as an assassination attempt.

 "The security forces are taking the necessary measures in connection with this failed attempt," a statement released by state-run media said.

+Al-Kadhimi himself later appeared on state television to say he was unhurt and to condemn the attack.

-According to a statement from the Iraqi military, the attack was carried out by an armed drone that was carrying explosives.
+According to a statement from the Iraqi military, the attack was carried out early on Sunday by an armed drone that was carrying explosives.

-The drone targeted the prime minister's residence, which is located in the heavily-fortified Green Zone in the capital Baghdad.
-Seven security guards were injured in the attack, two Iraqi officials told AP.
+The drone targeted the prime minister's residence, which is located in the heavily-fortified Green Zone in the capital, Baghdad.
+Seven security guards were injured in the attack, two Iraqi officials told The Associated Press.

 Al-Kadhimi was not harmed in the attack, later taking to Twitter to appeal for calm.